tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 Too much.

-Half my life was just gone.
+Half my life was gone in an instant.
 I felt too hollowed out to even cry.
+Ripped out of my life in an instant, no rhyme or reason to it.

 He could have killed me.
 Easily.
 He was toying with me, like a cat slapping around a finch with a broken wing, each swipe landing harder than the last.
 Soon, I reckoned he’d start biting.